swapnilbadgujar132/ecommerce-project/README.md

 <b>Project Title:</b>
 <p>Responsive E-commerce Website using Laravel </p>

-<b>About the Project:</b>
+<h1>About the Project:</h1>
-<p>I developed a fully responsive e-commerce website using Laravel, designed to provide users with a seamless and engaging shopping experience.
-This website aims to showcase products and offers users the option to purchase them directly from external websites like Meesho.</p>
+<b>I developed a fully responsive e-commerce website using Laravel, designed to provide users with a seamless and engaging shopping experience.
+This website aims to showcase products and offers users the option to purchase them directly from external websites like Meesho.</b>

 <b>Here are some key aspects of the project:</b>
 <p>Technologies Used: Laravel, HTML5, CSS3, JavaScript, Bootstrap</p>

-<h2>Features</h2>
+<h1>Features</h1>

 <b>User Authentication:</b>
 <p> Secure login and registration system for users and new customers.</p>